IonCaza/resume/README.md

 ## To Do

-* Add print to pdf
+* Finish print to pdf
-* Extract all labels and text into .json for future internationalization
-* Add contact component with schema.org
-* Add education component
+* Add schema.org to Contact component
-* Add About Me page as index and move experience
+* Add About Me page as index and move Experience
 * Create tracking viewer NavBar on Experience
-* Add more gfx to skills component
+* Add more gfx to Skills component
 * Add Map tooltips in Experience
 * Integrate recommendations from LinkedIn
 * Consider different experiences based on who comes in